TITLE IX SEXUAL HARASSMENT, DISCRIMINATION, AND RETALIATION FOR EMPLOYEES, STUDENTS, AND VISITORS

 The University reserves the right to designate which University officials have a legitimate educational interest in being informed about incidents that fall within this policy, pursuant to the Family Educational Rights and Privacy Act (FERPA).

-Only a small group of officials who need to know will typically be told about the complaint, including but not limited to: Title IX Coordinator and designee/s, Division of Enrollment Management and Student Success, University Police and Safety, and the Threat Assessment Team.
+Only a small group of officials who need to know will typically be told about the complaint, including but not limited to: Title IX Coordinator and designee/s, Division of Student Success, University Police and Safety, and the Threat Assessment Team.
 Information will be shared as necessary with Investigators, Hearing Panel members/decision-makers, witnesses, and the parties.

 Confidentiality and mandated reporting are addressed more specifically within this policy.